 Apple pie bites are a simple treat recipe that requires barely any work.
 Enjoy a fresh spin on a tasty dessert recipe with these crescent roll apple pies.

 I love apple pie, well, any cooked apple recipe really.
 Unfortunately, my husband doesn't like cooked apples so it's normally just me and the kids eating whatever I whip up.

-This recipe though, it’s simple enough at the kid’s can make it!
-Even better is that it doesn’t make too much.
+- The kids can help!
+This easy apple pie bites recipe is simple enough that the kids can make it!
+Even better is that it doesn't make too much.
 Perfect for a quick snack without leftovers!

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Check out how to make apple pie bites with these simple step-by-step instructions:

 Cut an apple into 8 slices and remove the center core and seeds.

 In a small bowl, melt your butter in the microwave for 30 seconds.
 Set aside.